bnrobinson93/virtru-takehome/README.md

 - Encryption or compression, or JWT, for query strings for enhanced security
 - Keyboard shortcuts
 - More robust edge case handling, namely large changes in the fetch response
+- Leverage redux or a similar state management library in place of context
+- Animations

 ### Resources